pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 to reach the next round of funding, at the same time giving little thought to what it takes to actually build a self-sufficient, lasting enterprise.
 Burnout hits too soon for too many.
-Much of this problem stems from the dog-eat-dog world of venture capital investing.
-Does it have to be this way?
+Much of this problem stems from the dog-eat-dog world of venture capital investing.[^shareholders] Does it have to be this way?

 ## Social What?